 In my experiments of this version, I determined that 2 tablespoons of water work.
 But start with one tablespoon, mix it well into the batter, then decide if you want to add another one.
 Your goal is to have a smooth dough that you can shape with your hands.

-I consider them a dessert, similar to keto truffles but easier to make, so that’s how I tend to use them.
+I consider them as a dessert, similar to keto truffles but easier to make, so that's how I tend to use them.
 As mentioned above, I like to have one of them with an espresso after dinner.

 Many people view them as a snack and that's fine too.
 You can just grab one and pop it into your mouth for a quick and tasty pick-me-up.
 They are also very portable, as long as you place them in a container that would prevent them from being squished.